 5 - Connectivity

-Generally speaking, it’s best to stick with the tools and apps designed for the tablet you buy when exploring apps, software programs and pens and pencils.
-If you have an iPad, for example, you won’t be able to use a Wacom Stylus unless you buy a pen that is specially designed for use with the iPad.
-You can use Adobe Animate on iPads via the sidecar function and you can also use Procreate with Wacom once you have paired your Stylus.
-The Wacom Intuos does not support iOS, but you can buy a Wacom Stylus for use with an iPad.
+It's generally best to use the tools and apps designed for your specific tablet.
+For instance, an iPad user can't use a Wacom Stylus unless it's specially made for the iPad.
+However, you can still use apps like Adobe Animate on iPads with the sidecar function and pair Procreate with a Wacom Stylus.
+Note that the Wacom Intuos doesn't support iOS, but you can buy a Wacom Stylus specifically for the iPad.

 6 - Beginners or Professionals?

-Some drawing tablets are ideal for beginners while others boast advanced features and technology that are suitable for professionals.
-The iPad range caters to everyone from novices who want to develop their drawing and animation skills to seasoned pros, but it may not be the first choice for professional artists.
-Some professionals still prefer dedicated drawing tablets.
-If the tablet is being used specifically for drawing and digital art, beginners may want to choose a cheaper device, as iPads are among the most expensive options.
-The Simbans PicassoTab XL is an ideal choice for beginners who don’t want to break the bank.
-It is affordable, easy to use and it doesn’t need to be connected to a computer.
+Some drawing tablets are perfect for beginners, while others are packed with advanced features for professionals.
+The iPad range caters to everyone from beginners looking to develop their drawing and animation skills to seasoned pros.
+However, it might not be the first choice for every professional artist.
+For those focused solely on drawing and digital art, beginners might want to opt for a more affordable device since iPads can be pricey.
+The Simbans PicassoTab XL is a great choice for beginners—it's affordable, easy to use, and doesn't need to be connected to a computer.

 7 - Apple Pencil

-It’s beneficial to consider the quality, functionality and connectivity of the drawing pen before deciding which tablet to buy.
-Apple Pencil is highly rated.
-It works well with Apple devices, but does not work on Android devices like Samsung tablets.
-Latency is a factor when exploring iPad models.
-The latency is lowest in the latest models, including iPad Pros from 2017 and later.
-In comparison with the Samsung S, the Samsung pen feels more like a real pencil and provides an enjoyable drawing experience.
-The Apple Pencil is easier to use and better to draw with than Microsoft’s Surface Pen, which is recommended for note-taking.
-If you have an iPad, you can also use the Wacom Stylus.
+When choosing a tablet, consider the quality, functionality, and connectivity of the drawing pen.
+The Apple Pencil is highly rated and works well with Apple devices but not with Android devices like Samsung tablets.
+Latency is an important factor; the latest iPad Pro models (2017 and later) have the lowest latency.
+In comparison, the Samsung S Pen feels more like a real pencil and offers a pleasant drawing experience.
+The Apple Pencil is generally easier to use and better for drawing than Microsoft's Surface Pen, which is more suited for note-taking.
+If you have an iPad, you can also use a Wacom Stylus.

 Summary

-The iPad is an excellent option for drawing and animation, especially for buyers who want to use a tablet for other purposes, such as work, watching movies, listening to music and hanging out with friends virtually, but there are downsides.
-The iPad is not the obvious choice for all professional artists and it is expensive, which makes it a less appealing option for beginners and those looking exclusively for a drawing tablet.
-Wacom is a market leader, which is popular among experienced artists and novices may prefer to opt for more affordable tablets, such as the Simbans PicassoTab XL
+The iPad is an excellent option for drawing and animation, especially if you want a tablet that can also be used for work, watching movies, listening to music, and socializing online.
+However, it may not be the best choice for all professional artists and is quite expensive, which makes it less appealing for beginners or those seeking a dedicated drawing tablet.
+Wacom is a market leader and is popular among experienced artists, while beginners might prefer more affordable options like the Simbans PicassoTab X14.

 Featured Products